mscherer/ansible-role-httpd/README.md

 The domain used for the vhost come from `website_domain`.
 If not given, it will take `ansible_fqdn` by default.

 One of the most basic usage is serving static web pages.
 For that, the variable `document_root` will need to be set.
 If none is provided, no document root will be set.
+You can use the `document_root_group` parameter if you need this directory to be owner by a specific group (or it defaults to 'root').

 # TLS support